What Causes Dry Eyes And Can It Be Prevented? | Eye Love Cares

 Use a humidifier

 If the dry air is what causes dry eyes for you, use a humidifier at home and work.
-Make sure to change the water and the filter regularly.
+Make sure to change the water and the filter regularly so as not to contaminate your work or home.

-To alleviate the symptoms of dry eye, you may ask your doctor to prescribe cyclosporine (Restasis).
-This is a drug that helps with dry eye, but it may take up to three to six months for it to fully work.
+To alleviate the symptoms of dry eye, you may ask your doctor to prescribe cyclosporine (Restasis) or other medications.

 If your eyes are severely dry, your doctor may recommend that you have a procedure to improve your condition.